NicolasFizBenchetrit/Docker-Postgresql/readme.md

 # Docker Postgresql 🐳
-This is a template to use when you need a postgresql database but you're too lazy to install it
+This is a template to use when you need a postgresql database but you're too lazy to install it.
+There is a directory that includes just postgres and other that includes postgres+pgadmin

 ## Postgres 🐘
 Currently it's using the image `postgres:15.2-alpine`